coreyp/The-Bezos-Post-Conflict-of-Interest-Crayon/README.md

 The Conflict-of-Interest Crayon is a bookmarklet that highlights subjects, companies and people which now, all of a sudden, pose an actual or potential [conflict of interest](https://en.wikipedia.org/wiki/Conflict_of_interest) for employees at [the Jeff Bezos-owned *Washington Post*](http://www.siliconvalleywatcher.com/mt/archives/2013/08/uncomfortable_facts_a.php).

-For instance, here's what **The Bezos-Post Conflict-of-Interest Crayon ** crayon found in a *Post* [story]((http://www.washingtonpost.com/blogs/wonkblog/wp/2013/08/06/heres-what-amazon-lobbies-for-in-d-c/) about the lobbying activities of Bezos's main company, Amazon:
+For instance, here's what the Conflict-of-Interest Crayon crayon found in a *Post* [story]((http://www.washingtonpost.com/blogs/wonkblog/wp/2013/08/06/heres-what-amazon-lobbies-for-in-d-c/) about the lobbying activities of Bezos's main company, Amazon:

 ![WaPo screenshot](https://raw.github.com/coreyp/The-Bezos-Post-Conflict-of-Interest-Crayon/master/AmazonWaPo1.jpg)

 ##How to install the Crayon

-To install the bookmarklet, [follow the instructions on this page](LINKTK).
+To install the bookmarklet, [follow the instructions on this page](http://coreyp.github.io/The-Bezos-Post-Conflict-of-Interest-Crayon/)

-After you've dragged the bookmarklet into your browser's bookmarks bar, head on over to [washingtonpost.com](http://www.washingtonpost.com/).
+After you've added the bookmarklet to your browser, head on over to [washingtonpost.com](http://www.washingtonpost.com/).

 Now click on the bookmarklet while viewing any *Post* article or section front, including the home page.